 While not all vehicles are equipped with cabin air filters, those that do have them need a clean, unobstructed surface to allow air to move through freely.
 Cabin air filters can capture dust, bugs, leaves, and other various types of debris.
 A dirty air filter can certainly impede your air conditioner’s ability to cool and after time could cause unnecessary strain on the entire system.

 Another common potential reason is that your compressor has failed.
-The compressor is in charge of circulating refrigerant, moving it through a series of stages that result in heat being transferred away from your car so that cool air moves in.
+The compressor is in charge of circulating the refrigerant, moving it through a series of stages that result in heat being transferred away from your car so that cool air moves in.
 Since it’s one of the most important components of an AC unit, compressor failure can cause the entire system to stop working.

 It’s also possible that the problem could be caused by the refrigerant itself—or at least, the lack of refrigerant.
 If your system has a leak, it could be causing the unit to blow warm air, since there isn’t enough refrigerant in the system to cool things down.
 Unfortunately, refrigerant leaks can be hard to detect because refrigerant becomes an invisible gas once it leaves your AC system.
 Auto shop professionals use specialized tools such as UV detectors to figure out whether or not your system has sprung a leak.